asperavl/snake-game/README.md

 Snake Game!

-This was a simple project two friends and I made for a school project
+This was a simple project fastlane956, Max948X, and I made for a school project

 As the title says, we built a version of snake game using mainly the turtle module of python, along with supplementary modules including mysql-connector, datetime, and more!